FidelityInternational/cicimages-tools/.github/ISSUE_TEMPLATE/new-exercise.md

 ## Brief
 `# required - A description of the topic and the need for an exercise`

+## Learning Objectives
+`# required - the learning objectives for participants that take this exercise`

 ## Suggested Exercise
 `# Optional - If clear direction on the content of the exercise is required then put it in here.`